Hair Transplant Donor Area: Need to Know Everything

 Follicular Unit Transplantation (FUT)

-In FUT hair transplant, a strip of skin containing hair follicles is surgically removed from the donor area.
-The strip is then dissected into individual follicular units, which are transplanted into the recipient area.
+In an FUT hair transplant, surgeons surgically remove a strip of skin with hair follicles from the donor area.
+They then dissect the strip into individual follicular units and transplant them into the recipient area.

 Follicular Unit Extraction (FUE)